joao-ppe/42-ft_printf/README.md

 - `%c` - Prints a single character.
 - `%s` - Prints a string (as defined by the common C convention).
-- `%p` - The void * pointer argument has to be printed in hexadecimal format.
+- `%p` - Prints a pointer address in hexadecimal format.
 - `%d` - Prints a decimal (base 10) number.
 - `%i` - Prints an integer in base 10.
 - `%u` - Prints an unsigned decimal (base 10) number.